 27 different drivers have set the fastest lap of a Grand Prix at this circuit.
 David Coulthard has the most fastest laps here.
 He set the Sunday pace on three occasions in Austria.

-From the 763 cars which have started a race here, 425 have reached the chequered flag, giving an overall finish rate of 56%.
 The highest number of cars to finish a race here is twenty, which happened in 2019.
 It was the first time every car that started reached the end of the race at this track.
 Meanwhile, the fewest number of cars to reach the chequered flag is seven, which happened in 1982.

 Five races at the track have been red-flagged.
 The last time a race was red-flagged in Austria was in 1987.